freeipa/freeipa/doc/api/idp_find.md

 [//]: # (THE CONTENT BELOW IS GENERATED.
 DO NOT EDIT.)
 # idp_find
-Search for Identity Provider servers.
+Search for Identity Provider references.

 ### Arguments
 |Name|Type|Required